• Skip to primary navigation

 • Do not over mix the batter, that creates a dense, rubbery cake.

-• Measure the ingredients correctly: a kitchen scale is always the best option, but if you use cups, make sure you don’t scoop the flour out of the bag with your measuring cup.
+• Measure the ingredients correctly: kitchen scale is always the best option, but if you use cups, make sure you don’t scoop the flour out of the bag with your measuring cup.
 Use a spoon to transfer the flour into the measuring cup instead, than use the back of a knife to level off the top.

 • Oven: make sure you preheat the oven and, let me state the obvious, do not open the oven door for the first 25 minutes (at least).